 This scene fits perfectly into animal colouring pages, offering kids and adults a fun, creative way to explore nature.
 Every line encourages imagination, turning a simple night flight into a colorful adventure filled with life, movement, and artistic expression.

-Fun and interesting Facts (Yak characteristics)
+Fun and interesting Facts (Some facts about the yak)

-A huge furry-haired and long-horned animal that belongs to the bovid group and is native to the Himalayas, is known as a yak.
+A huge, furry-haired, and long-horned animal that belongs to the bovid group and is native to the Himalayas is known as a yak.
 In this region, it plays an important role in the ecology and the earthly culture.

 References